Philanatidae/Audrey/README.md

 Audrey initially used maps of components in entities.
 With many entities, this turned out to have poor performance.
 I rewrote Audrey to use sparse sets, similar to EnTT, which greatly improved performance in my own projects.
 While the library as a whole is not as fast as EnTT, it remains a good choice for a simple yet performant ECS.

+# Version

+The current version of Audrey is `v1.1`.

 # Installing

 Download the repository as a zip (or add as a submodule to your project's Git repository), add the 'Audrey' project to your solution, and add Audrey as a project reference to the project you wish to use it in.
 Audrey does not reference other projects.